Choose Your Battles: Distributed Learning Over Multiple Tug of War Games

 \subsection{Simulations for Activation in Sensor Networks}

 For the sensor activation game ($K=1$), we simulate a network with $N=10$ sensors.
 Each sensor has a set of multiple routes for sending packets to the destination, and we assume that a transmission is successful if there exists a route where all sensors are active.
 For each simulation, we randomly generate an Erdős–Rényi graph with edge probability $0.2$ for the sensors.
 This graph dictates all possible paths from each sensor to its destination.
-We choose $L=100$ packets and $f(p)=0.8\sqrt{p}$, $\alpha=0.8$ and $\beta=2$.
+We choose $L=100$ packets and $f(p)=0.8\sqrt{p}$, $\alpha=0.8$ and $\beta=0.7$.
 The QoS requirements are chosen as $\lambda_n=0.15$ for all players $n\in\NN$.

 In the simulations for the single-channel power control game (Subsection VI.A), the actions never got stuck at the boundary, and the equilibrium is unique.
 Here, since multiple equilibria exist, we studied the effects of the stepsize sequence on the resulting equilibrium (Fig. \ref{fig:sa}).

 In Fig. \ref{fig:sa_comm}, we plot the performance of the ToP algorithm.
 The first plot is for a stepsize sequence which decreases slowly and has a higher initial value, i.e., $\eta(t)=1/(t+1)^{0.6}$.
 In this setting, the rewards quickly increase in the beginning but one of the players reaches the boundary, causing a reset.
 This happens twice before the algorithm stabilizes and converges to the minimal equilibrium.
 The second plot is for a quickly decreasing stepsize sequence with a lower initial value $(\eta(t)=1/(t+100))$.
 In this case, the actions slowly increase and directly reach the minimal equilibrium point.